urwa/GoogleAppsScript/README.md

 ## Everyday-Data-Archiver
 Archive data for every column in the main sheet to multiple sheets with the respective column name.
 The data is archived every day.

+## DocMerger-Multiple-Sheets
+Automatically create customized documents from data in Google Sheets.
+The added functionality includes creating different formats for different documents.

 DISCLAIMER: SOME PART OF THE SCRIPTS MIGHT BE TAKEN FROM OTHER SOURCES AND EDITTED ACCORDING TO MY NEEDS.
 NO COPYRIGHTS INFRINGEMENT INTENTED.